 “But the Counselor, the Holy Spirit, whom the Father will send in My name, will teach you everything and remind you of all that I told you” Jn.14:26.

-2/ We first start with Jesus’ teachings & instructions, found in the gospels (New Testament), because He came & left especial instructions to all of us His followers & because through His sacrifice we enter into a ‘New Covenant/Testament’ with God.
+2/ We first start our bible study with Jesus’ teachings & instructions, found in the New Testament, because He came & left especial instructions to all of us His followers & because through His sacrifice we enter into a ‘New Covenant/Testament’ with God.
 Then, after we understand why the need for a New Covenant & who we are in Christ, then we can study the Old Testament to avoid confusion with the Old Covenant given to Israel.

 -Matthew (A Jew tax collector) was written from a Jewish perspective, His purpose was to demonstrate who Jesus was—presenting overwhelming evidence that Jesus was Israel’s long-awaited Messiah & King.
 The most frequently used phrase in Matthew’s Gospel is “it was fulfilled.”